-- 18.1.4 a register of Directors; and - 18.1.5 a register of interests of the Board of Directors. - The Foundation Trust Office shall remove from the register of members the name of any member who ceases to be entitled to be a member under the provisions of this constitution, or opts out under the staff membership scheme, and will add the name of anyone who applies to be and becomes a member. - 18.3 The trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the trust, if the member so requests. - 18.4 So far as the registers are required to be made available: - they are to be available for inspection free of charge at all reasonable times; and - 18.4.2 a person who requests a copy of, or extract from, the registers is to be provided with a copy or extract. - 18.5 If the person requesting a copy or extract is not a member of the trust, the trust may impose a reasonable charge for doing so.
+a register of Directors; and

+- 18.2 The Foundation Trust Office shall remove from the register of members the name of any member who ceases to be entitled to be a member under the provisions of this constitution, or opts out under the staff membership scheme, and will add the name of anyone who applies to be and becomes a member. - 18.3 The trust shall not make any part of its registers available for inspection by members of the public which shows details of any member of the trust, if the member so requests. - 18.4 So far as the registers are required to be made available: - 18.4.1 they are to be available for inspection free of charge at all reasonable times; and - 18.4.2 a person who requests a copy of, or extract from, the registers is to be provided with a copy or extract. - 18.5 If the person requesting a copy or extract is not a member of the trust, the trust may impose a reasonable charge for doing so.